-The following are findings obtained by studies using Japanese macaques: the direct neurophysiological evidence for psychological models of dual-task interference and capacity limitations (Nat Neurosci 17: 601-611, 2014), the potential contribution of the nucleus accumbens to movement control after spinal cord injury (Science 350: 98-101, 2015), the first demonstration of modeled vocal tics in Tourette syndrome utilizing PET imaging (Neuron 89: 300-307, 2016), the first report on a non-human primate that spontaneously exhibited autistic traits with rare coding variants linked to human neuropsychiatric disorders (Sci Adv 2: e1600558, 2016), and the discovery of the prefrontal brain areas essential for meta mnemonic decision-making via fMRI (Fig. 1-2, Science 355: 188-193, 2017).
+The following are finding obtained by studies using Japanese macaques: the potential contribution of the nucleus accumbens to movement control after spinal cord injury (Science 350: 98-101, 2015), the first demonstration of modeled vocal tics in Tourette syndrome utilizing PET imaging (Neuron 89: 300-307, 2016), the first report on a non-human primate that spontaneously exhibited autistic traits with rare coding variants linked to human neuropsychiatric disorders (Sci Adv 2: e1600558, 2016), the discovery of the prefrontal brain areas essential for meta mnemonic decisionmaking via fMRI (Fig. 1-2, Science 355: 188-193, 2017), and elucidation of brain mechanisms by which self- and other-reward information is integrated into a subjective value (Nat Neurosci 21: 1452-1462, 2018).
 As such, many studies using Japanese macaques have been published in Japan.